Published on: 17/09/2018

 By assessing the condition of each of the building blocks – institutions, policy and legislation, finance, regulation and accountability, monitoring, planning, infrastructure, water resource management, and learning and adaptation – and of the linkages between them, WASH practitioners can identify weak points and target their interventions for greater effect.

 This working paper is the first in a new IRC WASH systems series.
 Two more are on their way: one focusing on the ‘how’ of systems strengthening and the second on how to monitor and measure the strength of WASH systems.

 Also relevant is the Agenda for Change district roadmap to universal access to sustainable services that provides a more applied approach to strengthening the WASH system and its building blocks at the district level.

-You can download the new building blocks working paper and the Agenda for Change roadmap in the Resources section below.
+Agenda for Change roadmap is available in the Resources section below.